18th National Black Writers Conference: Expanding Conversations on Environmental Justice, Popular Culture, Resilience, and Peace

 Opening Program for the 18th National Black Writers Conference: Expanding Conversations on Environmental Justice, Popular Culture, Resilience, and Peace with:

-Nikole Hannah-Jones in Conversation Michael Harriott
+Nikole Hannah-Jones in Conversation with Michael Harriot

 Thursday, March 26, 2026